whitews/FlowKit/CONTRIBUTING.md

 * Do not include any license information in your examples - our repositories are BSD licensed
-* Do not try to do too much at once- submit one or two examples at a time, and be receptive to feedback
+* Do not try to do too much at once, submit one or two examples at a time, and be receptive to feedback
 * Do not submit multiple variations of the same example, demonstrate one thing concisely